cheddarmonk/super-duper-hepta-journey/Proposal.md

 * [Resource center](#Resource-center)
 ---

 ## Main idea

-Extend the functionality of blockchain concepts into the command line of the OS in order to register all the activities on the chain.

-<a href="#Table-of-contents"><p align="right">Return to the top</p></a>
+Develope a full stack application that stores, reminds, and cataloges birthdays, wedding anniversaries, and other important dates and vents and the gifts associated with the evetn.  <a href="#Table-of-contents"><p align="right">Return to the top</p></a>

 ## Overview